NEFM-TUDresden/gmshModel/README.rst

 Installation
 ************
-GmshModel is available from the `Python Package Index <https://pypi.org/>`_ and can be installed using one of the following commands:
+GmshModel is available from the `Python Package Index <https://pypi.org/>`_ and can be installed using the following command:

 .. code-block:: python

-   # for a basic installation of gmshModel
    python3 -m pip install gmshModel

-   # for additional export and visualization features
-   python3 -m pip install gmshModel[all]

 It is also possible to download the source code from `GitHub <https://github.com/NEFM-TUDresden/GmshModel/>`_ or `PyPi <https://pypi.org/project/gmshModel/>`_ and install gmshModel manually.
 For more details, check